 Excess insurance for all hospitals has been purchased through commercial insurance companies and generally covers us for liabilities in excess of the self-insured retentions.
-The excess coverage consists of multiple layers of insurance, the sum of which totals up to \$95 million per occurrence and in the aggregate for claims reported on or after June 1, 2003, up to \$145 million per occurrence and in the aggregate for claims reported on or after June 1, 2010, and up to at least \$216 million per occurrence and in the aggregate for claims reported on or after June 1, 2015.
-In addition, for integrated occurrence professional liability claims, there is an additional \$50 million of excess coverage for claims reported on or after June 1, 2014 and an additional \$75 million of excess coverage for claims reported on or after June 1, 2015 through June 1, 2020.
-The \$75 million in integrated occurrence coverage will also apply to claims reported between June 1, 2020 and June 1, 2023 for events that occurred prior to June 1, 2020 but which were not previously known or reported.
+The excess coverage consists of multiple layers of insurance, the sum of which totals up to \$95 million per occurrence and in the aggregate for claims reported on or after June 1, 2003, up to \$145 million per occurrence and in the aggregate for claims reported on or after January 1, 2008, up to \$195 million per occurrence and in the aggregate for claims reported on or after June 1, 2010, and up to at least \$216 million per occurrence and in the aggregate for claims reported on or after June 1, 2015.
+In addition, for integrated occurrence professional liability claims, there is an additional \$50 million of excess coverage for claims reported on or after June 1, 2014 and an additional \$75 million of excess coverage for claims reported between June 1, 2020.
+The \$75 million in integrated occurrence coverage will also apply to claims reported.
 For certain policy years prior to June 1, 2014, if the first aggregate layer of excess coverage becomes fully utilized, then the self-insured retention will increase to \$10 million per claim for any subsequent claims in that policy year until our total aggregate coverage is met.
 Beginning June 1, 2018, this drop-down provision in the excess policies attaches over the \$15 million per claim self-insured retention.